kuaikuai/esm/README.md

 *  Support specify which _source fields to return from source
 *  Support specify query string query to filter the data source
 *  Support rename source fields while do bulk indexing
+*  Support incremental update(add/update/delete changed records) with `--sync`.
+Notice: it use different implementation, just handle the ***changed*** records, but not as fast as the old way
 *  Load generating with

 ## ESM is fast!